How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 Photos

-For most private-label products, basic photos and text descriptions should suffice.
-It would help if you described what you want, and the supplier can work with you to make the changes.
+For most private-label products, basic photos and text descriptions are generally sufficient.
+It would be helpful if you could describe what you want, and the supplier can work with you to make the necessary changes.

 Acceptable File Formats